tomjoht/tomjoht.github.io/_posts/2019/6/2019-06-24-agile-and-the-enterprise.md

 The traditional strategy for allowing independent, autonomous teams to harmonize within the larger content landscape is to create style, brand, and design guides that everyone aligns with.
 UX and marketing teams are excellent at producing these guides &mdash; clearly explaining color palettes, voice, logo usage, and such.
 Style guides for tech docs are similarly helpful, but content by nature is messier.
 Content has the added problem of not making sense with other content (rather than merely clashing in style).

 To give you an example, I'm currently documenting video skills for multimodal devices.
 In exploring other content, I found that the end-user docs (written by another team) calls these same devices "Echo devices with a screen."
 Another doc team is creating content for custom skills and how to get custom skills on multimodal devices (which they're calling "Alexa-enabled devices with screens").
-Don't confuse video skills with custom skills, even though they're part of the same Alexa Skills Kit and are used with multimodal devices.
+Don't confuse "video skills" with "custom skills," even though they're part of the same Alexa Skills Kit and are used with multimodal devices.
 Do users understand that content produced on our doc portal is the product of multiple doc teams, as well as some other independent groups with lone writers, and that each of these teams has no real obligation to be aware of what each is writing, let alone to conform to the same terminology and style?

 Content on any doc site might all read with the same general tone and follow similar structures (due to convention with industry standards), but in many places the content might be muddled and confusing.
 Those intermixed semantics are what degrade the user experience, not necessarily style differences.
 Many writers wearing blinders tackling the same subject without understanding the larger landscape they're writing in results in a disjointed customer experience, for sure.

 ## Levels of awareness

-If there's a scale for content quality, the next level of awareness (beyond awareness of other documentation written by other groups) is to be cognizant of content outside the documentation domain &mdash; content on blogs, white papers, ebooks, business development slide decks, and other collateral produced by other groups.
+If there's a scale for content quality, the next level of awareness (beyond awareness of other documentation written by other groups) is to be cognizant of content outside the documentation domain &mdash; content on blogs, white papers, ebooks, business development slide decks, and other collateral produced by other groups outside of documentation.

-And stretching even further, a good writer is also aware of the competitor's landscape.
+And stretching even further, a good writer should also be aware of the competitor's landscape.
 I wrote about this in [My documentation takeaways from the Boeing disaster -- two essential doc questions to ask for any project](/2019/03/20/two-doc-takeaways-from-boeing-disaster).
 In that post I argued that good documentation should address the question, "How does this product differ from other products?"

 > This question is actually rarely addressed in documentation, since many companies do not call out competitors or compare their products with competitors.
 For example, even though my audience for Amazon Appstore documentation are users who presumably have apps that they’re also submitting to the Google Play store, I rarely call out differences between Amazon Appstore and Google Play.
 There are two reasons for not doing this.
 >